Yin-Yin/mactch3bot/README.md

 - `mouse`

 # Usage
 You need to have the game open in a browser for the bot to detect it.
 Then have a command window open and run the script by typing `python2 jewels.py`.
+IMPORTANT: To quit the script, keep `q` pressed or move the mouse into one of the corners (this will trigger the pyautogui failsafe). (or if you are quick engough go to the console and press `ctrl + c`)

 The script will try to find the game area by finding the upper left and lower right corners of the game area.
 There are two screenshots in this folder, that it is looking for in the screen.
 They are `region_lower_right_corner.png` and `region_upper_left_corner.png`.
 As the background is different if the window is somewhere else, you might need to redo the screenshots.
 If it fails the program will ask you to place the mouse on these points to get the position.